-Wireless headphones are a wonderful, exciting way to totally disrupt your grueling gaming sessions.
-Don’t get me wrong.
-They are an indispensable tool in my PC gaming arsenal.
+Wireless headsets are a wonderful and more importantly indispensable tool in my PC gaming arsenal.
+Like the SteelSeries Arctis 7 – Best Wireless PS4 Headset.
 But in the wrong hands, absolutely nothing will get done in the game world.
-Sure your teammates can speak to you from anywhere their remote headset will allow.
-But they can only contribute through non-essential banter while they make themselves another Nuttella sandwich in the kitchen–far away from the virtual war.
+Which is to say your teammates will speak to you from anywhere their remote headset will allow.
+Leading to them contributing to non-essential banter while they make themselves another Nuttella sandwich in the kitchen–far away from the virtual war.

 Logitech is on deck with a new wireless set of cans for the wandering gamer.
 Today we review the refreshed Logitech G930 Wireless Gaming Headset with Dolby 7.1 Surround.
 It’s another USB connected 7.1 simulated sound option via the Logitech software.
 But this one features programmable buttons, which can be customized with various commands and multi-button macros using the downloadable software suite.

 Keep reading my Logitech G930 review to learn why this is made our best wireless gaming headset list.

 The unit ships with the main G930 headset, USB wireless adapter, Charging Base with mini USB charging cable and the user documentation.
 The Logitech G930 wireless gaming headset is one of the smaller units we’ve tested in this class.

 They do use an over-ear design.
 Drivers are 40mm or 50mm.
 Nothing on the site or in the documentation on this.
 Driver type is also unknown.
 But these are not as wide as many other over-ear headphone offerings of this type.
 The look good when worn and do not give the feeling of wearing a helmet like other larger headphones.